 3. Trödelmarkt Straße des 17.
 Juni – Berlin, Charlottenburg

-The flea market Straße des 17.
-Juni is a cornerstone of Berlin’s flea market scene.
-Conveniently located near the Tiergarten S-Bahn station, this market proudly claims the title of “The Original Berlin Flea Market,” positioning itself as the city’s original flea market.
-Surrounded by the historic grandeur of the landmarks that line the Straße des 17.
-June, this flea market not only attracts tourists but also has a strong appeal among Berlin locals, cementing its status as one of the city’s largest and most frequented markets.
+The Straße des 17.
+Juni flea market is a cornerstone of Berlin’s flea market scene.
+Conveniently located near Tiergarten S-Bahn station, it proudly claims the title of ‘The Original Berlin Flea Market’, positioning itself as the city’s oldest.
+Surrounded by the historic grandeur of the landmarks that line Straße des 17.
+Juni, it attracts not only tourists, but also has a strong appeal among Berlin locals, cementing its status as one of the city’s largest and most popular markets.

 Where: Straße des 17 Juni, 10623 Berlin – Tiergarten (S-Bahn Tiergarten)